How GIZ is implementing the 2030 Agenda

-In 2015, the UN General Assembly adopted the 2030 Agenda with its 17 Sustainable Development Goals (SDGs).
-A lot has happened at GIZ since then: the 2030 Agenda is now an integral part of the planning, implementation and monitoring of all new projects.
+In 2015, the United Nations General Assembly adopted the 2030 Agenda for Sustainable Development with its 17 Sustainable Development Goals (SDGs).
+A lot has happened at GIZ since then.
+The 2030 Agenda has become an integral part of the planning, implemention and monitoring of all new projects.

 To achieve sustainable development, every country needs to change.
 The 2030 Agenda therefore applies universally to all countries of the world – developing countries, emerging economies and industrialised nations alike.
 In Namibia, for example, GIZ is contributing to the country’s efforts to create the necessary conditions for implementing the 2030 Agenda.